2016 Fort McMurray wildfire: Cause and contributing factors

-The fire was first spotted by a helicopter forestry crew in a remote area 15 km from Fort McMurray on May 1, 2016, and they reported it.
+The fire was first reported by a helicopter forestry crew in a remote area 15 km from Fort McMurray on May 1, 2016.
 First responders arrived 45 minutes later.
-An official cause of the fire has not been determined to date, but it was suspected to be human caused.
+An official cause of the fire has not been determined, but it was suspected to be human caused.
 During the start of the fire, an unusually hot, dry air mass was in place over Northern Alberta, which brought record-setting temperatures to Fort McMurray.
 On May 3, the temperature climbed to 32.8 C, accompanied by relative humidity as low as 12%.
 The situation intensified on May 4 when temperatures reached 31.9 C and winds gusted to 72 km/h (45 mph).
 A natural El Niño cycle also led to a dry fall and winter season along with a warm spring, leaving a paltry snowpack, which melted quickly.
 Combined with the high temperatures, this created a "perfect storm" of conditions for an explosive wildfire, and significantly contributed to the fire's rapid growth.

 Climate change was also cited as a potential contributor to the start and spread of the fire.
 Debate occurred as to whether it was "insensitive" to discuss it during the crisis, or whether the crisis made it "more important" to talk about a correlation between human-influenced climate change and wildfires.
 Canada's politicians and scientists both cautioned that individual fires cannot specifically be linked to climate change, but agree that it is part of a general trend of more intense wildfires.